TheJordisc/ThinkItApp/README.md

 # ThinkItApp
-SWITCH Project

-ThinkItApp has been developed by Alejandro Berdún & Jordi Solà, students of Institut Puig Castellar, as a school work for the Switch Project.
+ThinkItApp has been developed by Alejandro Berdún & Jordi Solà, students of Institut Puig Castellar.

-SWITCH is Erasmus KA2 VET project that ran from September 2015 until September 2018.
-The project involves 3 VET schools:

-- Halesowen college, UK.
-- ITE Tambosi-Battisti, Trento, Italy
-- Institut Puig Castellar, Santa Coloma de Gramenet, Barcelona, Spain

 ======== COPYRIGHT NOTICE ========